-1. Recognize how their own and others’ identities influence their interactions;
+Recognizing how their own and others’ identities influence their interactions;

-What changes are needed on your school campus?
+What changes are needed in your organization?

 How does this training fit into your overall diversity strategy?

-For whom is the training intended and what are the participants’ stage of development
+For whom is the training intended, and what are the participants’ stages of development regarding diversity and inclusion?

 A two- to three-hour introductory diversity workshop can be offered at your site or delivered during a group’s visit to the Blairstown Campus.
 More extensive work is best done during a 24- to 48-hour intensive program on Campus.
 We use the Center's property, rustic facilities (cabins with bunk beds), and challenge and ropes courses to “level the playing field” by taking participants out of their comfort zones and eliminating distractions so participants can focus on the work.
 Less rustic facilities are also available for groups of up to 15 adults to explore diversity and inclusion issues.